Houston Property Division Lawyer

 Deciding how to divide your assets and possessions is one of the most involved aspects of divorce and can quickly become one of the most time-consuming.
 While it may seem simple for spouses to decide amongst themselves what they wish to keep or how to split up their finances, it may not be immediately clear how the property should be divided according to the law.

-The experienced asset division lawyers with Stepp & Sullivan PC can guide you and your spouse through the complex process of property division in Houston.
+The experienced Houston property division attorneys with Stepp & Sullivan, P.C can guide you and your spouse through the complex process of property division in Houston.
 Having helped many couples reach amicable divorce agreements over 70 years of practice, they can protect your interests while making sure your divorce wraps up in a timely manner.

 What is Considered Marital Property in Houston, Texas?